Himbo

-Himbo, a portmanteau of the English masculine pronoun him and bimbo, is a slang term for a sexually attractive, sexualized, naïve and unintelligent man.
+Himbo, a portmanteau of the English masculine pronoun him and bimbo, is a slang term for a sexually attractive, hunky, naïve and dim-witted man.
 The first known use dates back to 1988; the word gained renewed popularity and attention in the 2010s and 2020s.
 Since its inception, the term and the stereotype it describes have generated a range of commentary and reactions from writers, entertainers, linguists, and cultural analysts.

 Etymology and definitions

 Several dictionaries cite 1988 as the first time the word himbo was used.
 By then, the word bimbo, which earlier in the 20th century had been used for men and women, was being used predominately for women, so himbo, a combination of "him" and "bimbo", was coined to refer specifically to men.
 The New Partridge Dictionary of Slang and Unconventional English cites a 1988 Washington Post description of a "macho himbo who strutted the Croisette wearing a 16 foot python like a stole around his shoulders and neck".

 Partridge defines himbo as "a man objectified by his good looks and presumed lack of intellectual qualities, a man who trades on this image, a gigolo".

 Merriam-Webster's definition is "an attractive but vacuous man".

 As the word generated popularity in the early 2020s, the word himbo began to be associated with a positive masculine archetype of being attractive, stupid, but also kind and goodhearted, as the "human version of a golden retriever—beautiful, incredibly well-intentioned, and dumb."